elkhokh/TaskFR/README.md

-# TaskFR - Laravel 12 Application
+# TaskFP - Laravel 12 Application

 A modern Laravel 12 application for managing posts and comments with comprehensive features including authentication, email notifications, and RESTful API endpoints.